Jane Collins: Defamation action

 Defamation proceedings in a British court were placed on hold in May 2016 when Collins claimed her position as an MEP granted her immunity from prosecution.
 Under EU law "MEPs shall not be subject to any form of inquiry, detention or legal proceedings in respect of opinions expressed or votes cast by them in the performance of their duties".
 However, in October the European Parliament ruled that immunity did not apply in this case.

-Ms Collins said the ruling was "one lost battle in a war of words I'm determined to win".
+Collins said the ruling was "one lost battle in a war of words I'm determined to win".

-Ms Collins added she believed there were grounds for an appeal and was determined to fight the decision to make the "voices of Rotherham sexual exploitation survivors and their families heard".
+Collins added she believed there were grounds for an appeal and was determined to fight the decision to make the "voices of Rotherham sexual exploitation survivors and their families heard".

 In a statement, the three MPs said "We welcome the decision of the European Parliament and hope this matter can at long last now be brought to a conclusion in the High Court.
 This has gone on for over two years and she has tried every delaying tactic she can - including the absurd irony of a UKIP Euro MP trying to claim immunity from the European Parliament to avoid facing justice in the British courts."
 In February 2017, the High Court ruled that Collins should pay £54,000 in damages to each of the three MPs plus a contribution to legal costs.
 However, she failed to pay within the required timescale.
 It was reported at the beginning of 2018 that payment was still outstanding.

 Third-party legal costs

 In February 2018, following Collins' failure to pay, a High Court judge ruled that UKIP was jointly and severally liable with Collins for some of the costs.
 This liability arose because UKIP was held to have delayed settlement of the case before the United Kingdom general election of 2015 for party political reasons.
-The actual amount to be paid by UKIP was determined in March at £175,000.
+The amount to be paid by UKIP was determined in March at £175,000.
 The party's financial position was stabilised and it was able to put forward candidates for the local government elections in May 2018.